arecker/cookbook/recipes/rissas-sandwich.md

 ![](images/rissas-sandwich.jpg)

-_Rissa's sandwich_, Marissa's favorite open faced turkey and swiss sandwich, have been a staple of our quarantine lunches.
+_Rissa's sandwich_, Marissa's favorite open faced turkey and swiss sandwich, has been a staple of our quarantine lunches.
 Best served with a beer and a little pile of goldfish crackers.

 ## Materials